ericpgreen/g2r_coaching/reports/sim.md

 # Introduction

+AVSI is interested in further exploring why coaching matters and how coaches make a difference in the lives of program participants.
+AVSI’s key learning objective with respect to coaching is to answer the following questions:

+1. In what ways is coaching important for achieving the goals of G2R?
+2. What are the characteristics and practices of highly effective coaches?
+3. What is the role of training, supervision, and support in the coaching model, and how can the program improve the capacity and effectiveness of coaches?

+These questions have clear parallels with the literature on therapist effects in psychotherapy research.
+Therapist effects are defined as, “the contribution that can be attributed to therapists when evaluating the efficacy of a psychological intervention”.
+Estimated by multilevel models, therapist effects are typically represented as a percentage of the outcome variability due to therapists.

+We are interested in conducting a secondary analysis of the Cohort 1 data to estimate what percentage of variability in outcomes can be attributed to coaches.
+The purpose of this document is to outline an empirical strategy for the analysis.

+# Design

 In Cohort 1, village clusters were randomly assigned to treatment or control in each strata (host and refugee communities).
 Eligible households in each treatment village were then randomly assigned to